 - Some people wrap their dahlia tubers in the newspaper before storing them in the box filled with peat moss.
 Others store them in paper bags.

 - Label the dahlia tubers so that you will know what specific cultivars you are working with when next spring rolls around.
-If you have lots of clumps to store away, consider using separate boxes, or make sure to properly label each clump.
+If you have lots of clumps to store, consider using separate boxes, or make sure to properly label each clump.

 - Periodically check the dahlia tubers during the winter.
 If they seem overly dry, spritz the peat moss again with the spray bottle.
-If on the other hand, a dahlia tuber feels mushy when you check it, it has rotted and should be discarded.
+On the other hand, if a dahlia tuber feels mushy when you check it, it has rotted and should be discarded.